iSamarthDubey/AP-Calc-Bot/README.md

 ---

-# Telegram Arithmetic Progression Bot
+# Telegram Arithmetic Progression Calculation Bot

 This Telegram bot calculates the nth term of an arithmetic progression (AP) based on the values provided by the user.